johnglover/modal/README.md

 is currently only available in Python.

 Modal also includes a database of musical samples with hand-annotated onset locations for ODF evaluation purposes.
-The database can be found in the downloads section, it is not included in the repository.
-The database is a hierarchical database, stored in the [HDF5](http://www.hdfgroup.org/HDF5/) format.
+The database is a hierarchical database, stored in the [HDF5](http://www.hdfgroup.org/HDF5/) format, and can be found [here](https://drive.google.com/file/d/1NA_QZ7r8fpl6xqmnCvPArv5Zo-70GFu9/view?usp=sharing).

 **Note:** The code needed to replicate the results from the paper "Real-time Detection of Musical Onsets with Linear Prediction and Sinusoidal Modelling", published